TeissierYannis/CPE-bigdata-TDM-project/services/README.md

 ```

 This will return a graph of the most common object in the images.
-You can choose the number of tags and the type of graph (bar, pie or all)
+You can choose the number of tags and the type of graph (bar, pie, wordcloud or all)

 - **images dendrogram of tags**: